beskay/gas-guide/BASICS.md

 # EVM Basics

-The Ethereum Virtual Machine is a stack-based computer, i.e. all instructions take their parameter from the stack (except PUSHx, which takes it from the code).
+The Ethereum Virtual Machine is a stack-based computer, i.e. all instructions take their parameter from the stack (except `PUSHx`, which takes it from the code).
 It is deterministic, so it will always provide the same outputs for the same inputs, no matter the machine it is run on.

 When the EVM executes a smart contract, it creates an execution context.
 It contains several data regions, a program counter, and other information like the current caller and the address of the current code.
 See the image below for more information.